Skip to content

 The Parallel-Plate Model

-At its core, a capacitive proximity sensor behaves like a parallel-plate capacitor.
-One plate is your sensor electrode; the other is the target (or a grounded reference).
-The classic formula is:
+At its heart, a capacitive proximity sensor is just a parallel-plate capacitor.
+One plate is your sensor electrode, the other is either the target you're detecting or some ground reference plane.
+The classic capacitance formula captures the relationship:

 C=ε0εrAdC = \varepsilon_0 \, \varepsilon_r \, \frac{A}{d}